Last updated on September 14, 2021 at 16:43

 A diverticulum is a circumscribed outpouching of the wall of a hollow organ.
 Oesophageal diverticula may be true diverticula, where all layers of the wall are pouched out, or pseudodiverticula, where the mucosa and submucosa herniate through a weakness in the muscularis propria.

 Living with a diverticulum can be hard for a patient as food can get stuck inside and can rot.
 This may lead to very uncomfortable situations, like dysphagia, aspiration, vomiting and bad breath (halitosis).
 It can also lead to inflammation of the diverticulum, called diverticulitis.
 The presence of diverticula is called diverticulosis.

 Zenker’s diverticulum is a pseudodiverticulum and is found above the upper oesophageal sphincter.
 It’s the most common type.
 The outpouching always protrudes posteriorly and can lead to mediastinitis if the diverticulum gets inflamed (diverticulitis).

 It’s also a pulsion diverticulum, meaning that it can be caused by increased intraluminal pressure due to inadequate relaxation of the oesophageal sphincter (e.g. caused by achalasia or spastic motility).

-This type is formed by the pulling force of the contracting adhesion bands and occurs mainly in the distal oesophagus next to the tracheal bifurcation.
-It’s a true diverticulum.
-It’s usually associated with tuberculosis or mediastinal lymphadenitis, where scarring happens.
+This type is formed by the pulling force of the contracting adhesion bands.
+It’s a true diverticulum which is associated with tuberculosis or mediastinal lymphadenitis, where scarring happens.